How to find a business partner

 The producers may export the goods themselves or go through a specialised exporter.
 In our supply chain infogram (not published yet), the exporter is a separate stakeholder.
 The exporter takes care of logistical arrangements and ships the products to his counterpart in the target market, the importer.

 The EU importer receives and puts the products on the target market.
 This can be done through agents or distributors, but obviously some Swedish buyers imports directly from the producer without intermediators.

 Depending on the product, the importer/distributor may transfer the product directly to a retailer, for instance in the case of final products where no further processing is needed.
 Wholesalers may be an extra stop between retailer and importer, as wholesalers supply several businesses.

 In some cases, a product needs extra processing, for instance ingredients used in bakery products (chocolate in energy bars for instance), bulk foodstuff repacked in consumer packaging (seeds and nuts for example) or fabrics used for textile products made in Sweden.

 For information on distribution channels in specific sectors, have a look at Open Trade Gate Sweden's market studies under Related Information at the bottom of the page.

-the Centre for the Promotion of Imports from developing countries website.
+Information on distribution on the Centre for the Promotion of Imports from Developing Countries website

 Can potential buyers find you online?